Re4GD/Linear-Algebra/README.md

 # Linear-Algebra

 A linear algebra script that consists of many linear algebra operation functions.
 The functions are similar to NumPy/MATLAB matrix operations, however, the intermediate operations are shown step by step.
 (Every row change, row additions, gauss eliminations, rref forms etc.)

+Import all modules that start with "Func" to linearTrials module. linearTrials is the main program.